sambanova/ai-starter-kit/benchmarking/FAQ.md

 It’s always recommended to use the UI for general purpose cases.
 If users need more flexibility, then they can use the CLI version.
 There are also some useful notebooks [here](https://github.com/sambanova/ai-starter-kit/tree/main/benchmarking/notebooks) that provide more insights out from the kit’s output files.

+#### How synthetic requests are built and how that impacts performance?
+Synthetic requests are constructed in two steps.
+First, a prompt template is repeated until it exceeds the target token count set by `--num-input-tokens`.
+Then the repeated text is either trimmed or padded with `<pad>` tokens to hit the exact count.
+By default, all requests use the same template (a short paragraph about deep learning), but setting `--use-multiple-prompts True` makes the kit randomly sample from a set of 20 diverse templates instead.

+A few things to keep in mind when interpreting results:
+- **Repetition may help caching**: Because the same text is repeated, cache-aware backends can reuse KV-cache entries across tokens, potentially producing lower latency than a real varied workload would.

+#### Is it guaranteed that the expected number of output tokens will be matched?
+No. The `--num-output-tokens` parameter sets `max_tokens_to_generate` in the request, which is an upper bound, not a guaranteed count.
+The model can stop earlier if it produces a natural end-of-sequence (EOS) token before reaching the limit.
+This is standard LLM behavior and is not specific to the kit.

+The current default prompt templates have been tested extensively across multiple supported models.
+Larger models tend to respond directly to the prompt, producing outputs that average around 2,000 tokens.
+In contrast, smaller models are more likely to loop, repeatedly generating the prompt template instead of providing a complete answer.

 ## Reproducibility & Comparison